EndPointCorp/end-point-blog/2022/08/ansible-tutorial-with-aws-ec2.md

 - `name` (top most) is the name of this play,
 - `hosts` specifies the managed nodes for this play,
-- `become` says whether to use superuser privilege (sudo for linux),
+- `become` says whether to use superuser privilege (sudo for Linux),
 - `vars` defines variables for this play,
 - `tasks` is the start of the task section,
 - `name` (under task section) specifies the name of each task, and
 - `name` (in a `service` section) specifies the name of a module.

-Lets try to execute this playbook.
+Let's try to execute this playbook.
 Firstly we need to create the source `index.html` to be copied to managed nodes.

 ```plain
 echo 'Hello World!' > index.html